Ressources

 Apply the general rule to a few specific cases to show its relevance

 Search for counterexamples.
-Are they just exceptions?
-If so, present them as such, otherwise repeat the whole reasoning.
+Are they only exceptions?
+If so, present them as such, otherwise redo the entire reasoning.

-Search at each stage of the deduction, at each implication, possible faults, counter-examples or elements going in the direction of the reasoning, or complementing it.
+Search at each step of the deduction, at each implication, for possible flaws, counterexamples, or elements going in the direction of the reasoning, or completing it.

 Demonstration